 Herbicides may be necessary to control creeping and deep rooted weeds.
 Pre-emergent herbicides will kill weed seedlings before they emerge from the soil and they are generally safe to use around trees which were planted a few weeks prior to the treatment.
-Roundup or other Glyphosate products can be used to spot treat weeds around young trees.
+Products can be used to spot treat weeds around young trees.
 It is especially helpful in controlling weeds with a creeping habit.
 Some broadleaf herbicides can be used to kill broadleaf weeds as well.
-Use caution when using these materials around desirable trees.
-Be sure to read and follow label instructions to avoid causing harm to the trees.
+Use caution when using these materials, be sure to read and follow all label instructions.